 - If a student withdraws from the program, the discount will be forfeited and the full amount is due.

 How do I pay?

 There are several ways to pay your tuition.

+Registration and payment plan fees must be paid by check only.
 Checks are payable to The Geneva School of Manhattan, memo “GCM Tuition.”
 No cash or credit card payments are accepted.

 What happens if I fail to pay?